goauthentik/authentik/website/integrations/services/rancher/index.md

 ## What is Rancher

-> An enterprise platform for managing Kubernetes Everywhere
-> Rancher is a platform built to address the needs of the DevOps teams deploying applications with Kubernetes, and the IT staff responsible for delivering an enterprise-critical service.
+> Rancher is an open-source container management platform that simplifies the deployment, management, and scaling of containerized applications across any infrastructure.
 >
 > -- https://rancher.com/products/rancher